haxxin/win64_docker-examples/README.md

 ### hierarchy

 - `.env.dist` -- default environment state for service(s)
-  * `.env` -- this is specific to each developer's host
+  * `.env` -- this is specific to each developer's host and should **NEVER** be commited to your git repository under any circumstance!

 - `compose.yml` -- Docker compose "template" file for service containers